Muscles Worked in the Squat

 - If you train in a short range of motion, you may increase your strength a little bit more in that specific range than if you would train in a long range, but less (or not at all) in ranges outside what you have practiced.

 Let’s start by looking at the strength gains in the two studies we just covered regarding muscle growth.

 In the first one, where subjects trained squats to either 120° or 60°, the deep squat group increased their strength by about 20% in both deep and shallow squats.
-The group that trained shallow squats however, increased their strength in shallow squats by 36%, but only increased their deep squats with 9%.
+However, the group that trained shallow squats increased their strength in shallow squats by 36% but only increased their deep squats by 9%.

-The second one had similar results: the group that trained deep squat improved the most in deep squats (32% vs 12%) while the group that trained half squats increased their strength more in half squats (32% vs 24%)
+The second one had similar results: the group that trained deep squats improved the most in deep squats (32% vs. 12%) while the group that trained half squats increased their strength more in half squats (32% vs. 24%).

-Similar results have been seen in other studies with similar designs: you improve most in the squat depth that you train, but deep squat training has better carry-over to shallow squats, than vice versa.12 13
+Similar results have been seen in other studies with similar designs: you improve most in the squat depth that you train, but deep squat training has better carry-over to shallow squats, than vice versa.13 14

 In conclusion, train the squat depth that you wish to improve your strength at.
 If you’re capable of squatting even deeper than you “must”, it could benefit you to do some of your training to this deeper level.